EVENT DATE: Sep 09, 2017

-Seven years ago, our middle son Jake was diagnosed with FPIES....
+Six years ago, our middle son Jake was diagnosed with FPIES....
 Food Protein Induced Enterocolitis Syndrome.
 At the time, it took about 10 Drs until we finally found a diagnosis , and even then, our dr still knew very little as it was so rare and there was very little research done at the time....
 As he grew into a toddler, he continued to projectile vomit after every meal.
-He had countless tests done, and all we knew at the end of the day is that he has FPIES..... thankfully he outgrew most of his issues (but still battles FPIES to this day) We never really knew what it was beyond the diagnosis name.
+He had countless tests done, and all we knew at the end of the day is he has FPIES..... thankfully he outgrew most of his issues (but still battles FPIES to this day) and we never really knew what it was beyond the diagnosis name.
 No information was found on the internet , and our Drs only knew it causes severe to life threatening reactions when eating.... there was nothing more than that.... we were also told not to worry if we have another child, because whatever was happening to Jake was most likely a "fluke"

-Since there is currently NO standard testing that can be done to diagnose FPIES, or to know how severe reactions will be...... these resilient babies/kids have to learn the only way, the hard way, to eat .....wait....and see what happens .
+There is currently NO standard testing that can be done to diagnose FPIES, or to know how severe reactions will be.
+Unfortunatley these resilient babies/kids have to learn the only way, the hard way, to eat .....wait....and see what happens .
 Reactions usually kick in within 2 hours after ingestion and can last up to 2 whole weeks.
 In severe cases, the ONLY way to stop the vomiting and bring their blood pressure back up is through an IV.
 Nico's body also rejects basic remedies such as pedialyte and most medications you find over the counter...making it very scary when he spikes a fever and has a cold.
 We don't have many options.

-Here we are and Nico is 2 now and Jake is 7 yrs old .
+Here we are and Nico is almost 2 now and Jake is 6.5 yrs old .
 These kiddos have so much they could be mad about, yet somehow they are the most resilient and happy children.... they fight hard, and they deserve to live a happy childhood without facing such battles.

-IFPIES needs our help, TOGETHER we can make a difference!!
+IFPIES needs our help, together we can make a difference!!

 Thank you in advance for your generosity, it is so very appreciated and truly means a lot!